Omie2806/gpu/readme.md

 Add BEQ/BNE instructions with a divergence stack to handle conditional branches where different lanes take different paths.
 Requires a masker module and reconvergence logic.

 **Memory Coalescing**
-Detect when consecutive lanes access consecutive addresses and merge into a single burst transaction — reducing 48 cycles to 1 burst for sequential access patterns.
+Detect when consecutive lanes access consecutive addresses and merge into a single burst transaction — reducing approx 60 cycles to 1 burst for sequential access patterns.

 **Round-Robin Fairness**
 Current queue always serves lowest-index slot first.
 True round-robin would give equal priority to all warps regardless of their ID.

 **FPGA Implementation**
 Synthesize and verify on physical hardware.
-Current design passes Vivado synthesis on Kintex-7 (xc7k70t) with 4864 flip-flops utilized.

 ---